 We take sustainability very seriously.
-We are fully transparent about where and how our products are made and work hard to ensure that every maker puts people and planet before profits.
+We are fully transparent about where and how our products are made and work hard to ensure that every maker featured in our shop puts people and planet before profits.

 How we Choose our Brands: